eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/r-authentication-of-user-to-device.md

 | WIAM_16 | For User authentication according to WIAM_15, a Wallet Unit SHALL implement an idle timeout, after which User authentication SHALL again be required.
 The Wallet Unit SHOULD provide the User with the option to set the idle timeout to a duration shorter than the default timeout. |
 | WIAM_17 | A WSCA/WSCD SHALL be able to authenticate a User in accordance with the requirements in [Commission Implementing Regulation (EU) 2015/1502](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32015R1502) section 2.2.1. |

 In the opinion of the ARF editors team, the above requirements are sufficient.
-The detailed requirements and the appropriate means or controls (eg. minimal length or complexity of the PIN/passwords, restricting the acceptable methods), are to be defined by the Wallet Solution providers to meet the requirements of LoA and the Wallet Solution certification (as set out by [CIR 2024/2981]).
+The detailed requirements and the appropriate means or controls (eg. minimal length or complexity of the PIN/passwords, restricting the acceptable methods), are to be defined by the Wallet Providers to meet the requirements of LoA and the Wallet Solution certification (as set out by [CIR 2024/2981]).

 **Question 2: Is there a need to update the requirements?**